STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 Then, according to the type of the targets defined in your project (application, single library, set of libraries, plugin, mix of them), you might configure your project according to the following guidelines.

 ## Configuring a single installable library
-An installable library could be used to add functionalities built over the Radium libraries and to make these functionalties available to developers.
+An installable library could be used to add functionalities built over the Radium libraries and to make these functionalities available to developers.
-Once installed, a library consist in
+Once installed, a library consists in:
  - a set of public headers
  - a dynamic library (`.so`, `.dylib` or `.dll`)
  - a cmake config file so that the library could be fetched by the cmake command `find_package`